nickyiliwang0000/h/style-guide.md

   - Where to find information about `video` and `audio`accessibility -->
   ```
+* use e.g. for examples, use i.e. for a different explanation of the same thing

 ### Words and phrases
 * web page NOT webpage
 * website NOT web site (weird to have these be opposite but these are the most common spellings for each ¯\_(ツ)_/¯)